George Robert Sims: Later years

-Sims enjoyed his position as a successful author and playwright and belonged to the Devonshire club, the Eccentric Club and others.
+Sims enjoyed his position as a successful author and playwright and belonged to the Devonshire Club, the Eccentric Club and others.
 He reported earnings of nearly £150,000 in 1898, but he gambled most of his wealth away, or gave it to charities, by the time of his death.
 He was passionate about sports, especially horse racing and boxing, and he played badminton and bred bulldogs.
 Sims invented a tonic, Tatcho, that was marketed to cure baldness, but his friends found this a source of mirth when it did not stop his own hairline from receding.

 Sims used the Daily Mail to wage a campaign to secure the pardon and release of a Norwegian, Adolph Beck, who had twice been imprisoned because of mistaken identity.
 This effort led to the establishment, in 1907, of the court of criminal appeal.
-For his assistance, in 1905, the king of Sweden and Norway made him a knight of the order of St Olaf, first class, awarded by in 1905.
+For his assistance, in 1905, the king of Sweden and Norway made him a knight of the Order of St Olav, first class, awarded by in 1905.

 He died at his home in Regent's Park, London, just after his 75th birthday in 1922, from liver cancer.
+After a funeral service at St Marylebone Parish Church, his body was cremated at Golders Green Crematorium, and his ashes were scattered in the crematorium's grounds.